LucaBarbaLata/type-draw-type-game/README.md

 ./build.sh
 ```

-This builds the webapp and server inside Docker and extracts the JAR to `./build/server.jar`.
+Builds the React frontend and Spring Boot server inside Docker, then extracts the production JAR to `./build/server.jar`.

 **3. Build the runtime image:**